CarnoZhao/Leetcode/README.md

 # Leetcode
-Excersice of Leetcode and Codewar
+Excersice of LeetCode and CodeWar